 The City Circle Tram provides free transportation between many of central Melbourne's sightseeing attractions.
 The "hop-on, hop-off" service to places such as Federation Square, the Old Treasury Building, Parliament House, and Princess Theatre includes knowledgeable commentary as you pass or stop at places of historical, cultural, or architectural significance.
 It links with the Melbourne City Tourist Shuttle, a free hop-on, hop-off shuttle bus service that runs on another Melbourne city circuit.

 03 of 10

-Federation Square sits across the street from Flinders St Station, right along the route of the free Melbourne City Circle Tram.
-Both Flinders St Station and Federation Square have distinctive—if contrasting—architectural styles.
+Federation Square sits across the street from Flinders Street Station, on the route of the free Melbourne City Circle Tram.
+Flinders Street Station and Federation Square both have distinctive, though contrasting, architectural styles.
 Browse through the shops and galleries, particularly at Federation Square.

 04 of 10

 The Ian Potter Centre: NGV Australia

 The Ian Potter Centre houses the National Gallery of Victoria's Australian art collection, said to be the largest in the world.
 Admission to the permanent collection is free, but fees may apply to special exhibitions.
 The Ian Potter Centre is located at Federation Square.Continue to 5 of 10 below.